• HOME • PHOTO GALLERY • CONTACT • GUEST BOOK • CREW MUSTER •

 Since everything was new, all flight operations were photographed from every angle and even calibrated the movie cameras, making sure they were up to speed before the launch was initiated.
 We had civilian engineers all over the place making sure every aspect of the tests were correct.

-With all the activity during the day we were busy at night developing the move film, and printing the stills.
+With all the activity during the day we were busy at night developing the movie film, and printing the stills.
 Many times our days would start before dawn and not end until 0200 (2 a.m.) when the last film was developed.

 During this time we had all sorts of different aircraft aboard.
-They would come aboard to be tested with the steam catapult.
+They would come aboard to be tested with the steam catapults.
 We didn't get squadrons for almost a year later.
-The variety seamed to be endless.
+The variety seemed to be endless.
 Every type of aircraft the Navy had was tested.
 Some to this day I haven't figured out what they were.
 One unusual plane that stood out was a twin piston engine craft with a cigar shaped fuselage with a jet engine running through it.

 By May our initial testing was over and we headed back to Bremerton via San Francisco.
 They had one surprise for us.
 We got to take our personal cars back with us.
 I had a yellow '49 Ford convertible.
 It had a V8 flat head engine with twin pipes.
 And it did roar!